24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 When you’re putting together an onboarding programme, leadership needs to make sure that it is up to the highest standard possible.
 This will not only benefit the new hires, but it will bring positive feedback to the company too.

-It’s proven that a negative onboarding experience produces a higher employee turnover.
-Don’t let this happen to your company.
+It’s proven that a negative onboarding experience produces a higher employee turnover but that doesn't mean it has to be your company.

 Have you established an essential onboarding program for your organisation’s new hires?